Media Browser / Video Browser has always been free as-in-beer and free as-in-speech.

 People are willing to pay for what they see value in, but remember there are three types of people: 1) those who will ALWAYS pay for something, 2) Those who MIGHT pay for something, and 3) Those who WILL NEVER pay for anything.
 You cannot change group 3, focus on the first two groups and make it EASY for them to give you money.

-Tom almost 15 years ago
+Tom over 15 years ago

 Tom